devunamoranto/snapcheck-challenge/README.md

 # Encryption

 An English text needs to be encrypted using the following encryption scheme.
 First, the spaces are removed from the text.
-Let  be the length of this text.
+Let L be the length of this text.
 Then, characters are written into a grid, whose rows and columns have the following constraints:

 ![GitHub Logo](encryption.png)